AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * Edits the appointment at the specified `a:`.
 The appointment id refers to the id number shown in the displayed appointment list.
 The appointment id **must be positive, alphanumeric and 6 characters** …​
 * At least one of the optional fields must be provided
-* Existing values will be updated to the input values
+* Existing values of selected optional field(s) will be updated (overwritten) to the new input values
 * Appointment Date allows past and present dates for historical tracking purposes
 * NRIC of contact must exist in iCon at the current point in time